 » MarketPro Homebuyers Coverage: Find the real estate markets where MarketPro offers cash.

 MarketPro HomeBuyers has a rating of 4.3 out of 5 stars on Google with 359 reviews.

 MarketPro Homebuyers is a cash buyer of houses that owners want to get rid of.
 Whether it’s a property with bad tenants or you want to sell an inherited home, you should consider these AS-IS property buyers.

 Marketpro’s uncanny marketing gimmicks are difficult to understand.
 In nearly 70 out of the 337 Google reviews, homeowners have complained about unsolicited emails, messages, and postcards.

 8. Sundae Real Estate

 Sundae Real Estate isn’t a typical “we buy houses for cash” company.
-It is a ‘cash investor marketplace’ where pre-qualified real estate investors can place bids for homes.
+It is a ‘cash investor marketplace’ where pre-qualified investors who buy homes can place bids.

 After your house has been assessed by Sundae’s home inspectors, they will create a listing on Sundae.com.
 This listing is broadcasted to Sundae’s subscribers.

 - Service Fee: None